 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-As COVID-19 restrictions in Ontario lift, UHN is moving away from actively screening everyone who comes in to the hospital as of July 4, 2022.
-Patients will continue to be screened in their clinics.
+Patients will be screened for COVID-19 in their clinics.
 Essential Care Partners, contractors, suppliers and anyone else entering UHN will be expected to self-screen at the hospital entrance.
-Our screening, masking and visitor vaccination requirements will continue to be stronger than those in other public settings because UHN cares for some of the most vulnerable patients.
+Our screening, masking and visitor vaccination requirements continue to be stronger than those in other public settings because UHN cares for some of the most vulnerable patients.

 On the day of your visit, use our COVID-19 Self-Screening Tool before arriving to get through our screening process as smoothly as possible.